 - ABA: The Attacker Behavior Analytics engine exposes the finite ways in which attackers gain persistence on an asset and send and receive commands to victim machines.
 Each ABA detection rule hunts for a unique attacker behavior.

-- Custom Alerts: InsightIDR provides powerful detection capabilities, but there may be times when they do not cover all your requirements.
-The Custom Alerts engine allows you to create custom alerting rules to detect inactivity, patterns in data, or changes in data.
+- Basic detection rules: InsightIDR provides powerful detection capabilities, but there may be times when they do not cover all your requirements.
+The basic detection rules engine allows you to create custom alerting rules to detect inactivity, patterns in data, or changes in data.

 Detection rules are the logic InsightIDR uses to detect threats using Rapid7’s wide array of threat intelligence.
 When the logic of a detection rule matches an event, an alert is created.
 Certain alerts automatically trigger investigations – this behavior is defined in the detection rule logic.
 InsightIDR has 2 main categories of detection rules: